 \subsection{Generating functional of UV model}

 Let us first consider a UV theory of a complex dynamical variable with a global U(1) symmetry.
-A hydrodynamical system arises when taking the average of this microscopic system.
-Hereafter, we call the UV variable the ``fast mode''.
-Couple the fast mode to the spacetime metric $g$ and external vector field $A$.
-Then, the variation of the UV action $S$ with respect to the external fields introduces the \textit{microscopic} energy-momentum tensor and the conserved current:
+A hydrodynamical system can be obtained by coarse-graining over this microscopic system.
+Hereafter, we refer to the microscopic degrees of freedom as ``fast modes''.
+We couple the fast modes to the spacetime metric $g$ and an external vector field $A$.
+The variation of the UV action $S$ with respect to these external fields defines the \textit{microscopic} energy-momentum tensor and conserved current as